bknowles/zero-to-cloud/slides/patterns/01_slide.md

     the tool to use Jenkins to drive continuous deployment and synchronization of your Chef Environments from a git repository

+* Chef is all about automating the management of the configuration of your infrastructure, and CI tools like Jenkins dovetail naturally with that

 .notes If you do all the other things, then with proper CI/CD, you should be able to deploy at will, tens or even hundreds of times per day, and with virtually no risk of causing problems for your production